Import of goods under Notification No.13/2010-Customs dated 19.2.2010 for Commonwealth Games, 2010 – regarding

 Attention is invited to Notification No.13/2010-Customs dated 19.2.2010 granting exemption from customs duty on specified goods imported into India for the purpose of organizing the Commonwealth Games to be held in October, 2010 in New Delhi.
-In this regard, references have been received from the Organizing Committee Commonwealth Games, 2010 Delhi (OC, CWG) regarding difficulties faced by importers other than the importers specified in the Notification No.13/2010-Customs dated 19.2.2010 as they are not covered under the scope of the said Notification.
-As a result a large number of consignments are pending clearance at different ports in the country causing delay in smooth organisation of the game.
-It was therefore requested that a suitable clarification may be issued by the Board in this regard.
+In this regard, references have been received from field formations as well as the Organizing Committee Commonwealth Games, 2010 Delhi (OC, CWG) regarding difficulties faced in interpretation of notification and clearance of goods imported for the Games and requesting that a suitable clarification may be issued by the Board in this regard.

 (R. P. Singh)